 - How big corporations are — and aren't — fighting global warming.

 - An energy and climate glossary for Trump (and everyone).

 - A Trump-supporting Texas city runs on 100% renewable energy.

-Editor's note: Axios science editor Andrew Freedman contributed reporting.
+Editor's note: This deep dive was first published in June of 2018.
+Axios science editor Andrew Freedman contributed reporting.